1 9 9 2 (USA)

 In this bizarre post-apocalyptic comedy, kids playing with an electronic toy at a small Midwestern parade accidentally set off some nuclear missiles that were being paraded.
-The missiles hit assigned targets in foreign countries, the enemy nations retaliated and a nuclear holocaust that wiped out almost the entire world population in less than an hour.
+The missiles hit assigned targets in foreign countries, the enemy nations retaliated and a nuclear holocaust, wiping out almost the entire world population in less than an hour.

 Mark (Evan Handler), who narrated the series, survived because he was in a Volvo.

 Driving through the devastation until he ran out of fuel, Mark found a lone farmhouse where five other survivors had found each other.